April 25, 2019

 Instruct them to fill out the paperwork before they start their first day, so once they arrive they can hit the ground running.

-Before the first day, you should also give your new hire a phone call.
+Before the first day, you should also give your new employee a phone call.
 This will make them feel welcome and help soothe any new job jitters.

 Use this opportunity to go over all of the little questions about the job that are probably running through their mind: what to wear, what time to arrive, where to park, and who to ask for when they get there.

-To ensure a friendly reception, make an announcement to your current staff members before the new hire starts.
+To ensure a friendly reception, make an announcement to your current staff members before the new employee starts.

 Let them know a little bit about the new employee’s background, what they’ll be doing at the pharmacy, and when they’ll be starting.